saiyam1814/Kubernetes-hindi-bootcamp/part7/README.md

 ## Configmaps
 Creating config map
-Example 1 demonstrates how you can have a user for the database passes in as a config map
+Example 1 demonstrates how you can have a user for the database passed in as a config map as an env:

 ```
-kubectl aply -f cm1.yaml
+kubectl apply -f cm1.yaml
 kubectl apply -f pod1.yaml

 kubectl exec -it mysql-pod -- mysql -u root -p